 BAYERISCHER HOF – Another five-star hotel catering to the rich and famous.
 It hosted Michael Jackson on a number of occasions, and the owner was good friends with him.
 For a good time after his death, there was a shrine outside of his hotel.
 It started to be a nuisance so he moved it to a park adjacent to the hotel.

-Now the statue of this musician of great renown has a pedophile’s picture plastered all over him.
+Now the statue of this musician of great renown has the shadow of pedophilia hanging over it.
 Fans tend the flowers and keep everything in order.